preston-bernstein/nba-games-service/README.md

 ## Endpoints
 - `GET /health` → `{"status":"ok"}`
+- `GET /ready` → 200 when the poller has successfully fetched at least once and has not failed 3 consecutive times; otherwise 503 with a basic status payload.
 - `GET /games/today` → `{ "date": "YYYY-MM-DD", "games": [...] }`
 - `GET /games?date=YYYY-MM-DD&tz=America/New_York` → games for a specific date (defaults to “today” if omitted; optional `tz` influences “today” when `date` is missing; invalid `tz` falls back to server default)
 - `GET /games/{id}` → single game or 404